bccomputerscience/COMPB42/Syllabus.md

 Announcements will be posted in CANVAS on a regular basis.
 They will appear on your CANVAS dashboard when you log in and/or will be sent to you directly through your preferred method of notification from CANVAS.
 Please make certain to check them regularly, as they will contain any important information about upcoming projects or class concerns.
+[Canvas Student Guide](http://guides.instructure.com/s/2204/m/4212)

 ### Email
 In this course we will use the CONVERSATIONS feature on the help corner (located in the upper right